 In present-day Japan statistics only counts their population in terms of nationality, rather than ethnicity, thus the number of ethnic Yamato and their actual population numbers are ambiguous.[19]

 The most well-regarded theory is that present-day Yamato Japanese are descendants from both the Yayoi people and the various local Jōmon people.
 Japanese people belong to the East Asian lineages D-M55 and O-M175, with a minority belonging to C-M217 and N-M231.[28]
 The reference population for the Japanese (Yamato) used in Geno 2.0 Next Generation is 89% East Asia, 2% Finland and Northern Siberia, 2% Central Asia, and 7% Southeast Asia & Oceania, making Japanese approximately ~100% East-Eurasian.[29]
-The Yamato show a close genetic relationship with other modern East Asians such as the Han Chinese and Koreans.[30][31][32][33][34][35][36]
+The Yamato show a close genetic relationship with other modern Northeastern Asians being most similar to Koreans, northern Han Chinese, and other clusters found in the area.[30][31][32][33][34][35]
 Genealogical research has indicated extremely similar genetic profiles between these three East Asian ethnic groups, making them nearly indistinguishable from each other and ancient samples.
-Yamatos were also found to share high genetic affinity with the ancient (~8,000 BC) sample from Devil's Gate Cave in the Amur region of Northeast Asia.[37]
+Yamatos were also found to share high genetic affinity with the ancient (~8,000 BC) sample from Devil's Gate Cave in the Amur region of Northeast Asia.[36]

 The earliest written records about people in Japan are from Chinese sources.
 These sources spoke about the Wa people, the direct ancestors of the Yamato and other Japonic agriculturalists.
 The Wa of Na received a golden seal from the Emperor Guangwu of the Eastern Han dynasty.
 This event was recorded in the Book of the Later Han compiled by the Chinese historian Fan Ye in the 5th century AD.
 The seal itself was discovered in northern Kyūshū in the 18th century.[38]
 Early Chinese historians described Wa as a land of hundreds of scattered tribal communities.[39]
 Third-century Chinese sources reported that the Wa/early Yamato lived on raw fish, vegetables, and rice served on bamboo and wooden trays, clapped their hands in worship (something still done in Shinto shrines today), and built earthen-grave mounds.
 They also maintained vassal-master relations, collected taxes, had provincial granaries and markets, and observed mourning.
 The Wei Zhi (Chinese: 魏志), which is part of the Records of the three Kingdoms, first mentions Yamataikoku and Queen Himiko in the 3rd century.
 According to the record, Himiko assumed the throne of Wa, as a spiritual leader, after a major civil war.
 Her younger brother was in charge of the affairs of state, including diplomatic relations with the Chinese court of the Kingdom of Wei.[40]
 When asked about their origins by the Wei embassy, the people of Wa claimed to be descendants of the people of Wu, a historic figure of the Wu Kingdom around the Yangtze Delta of China, however this is disputed.[41][42]